johan-akerman/Greet/README.md

 ## Technologies used
 Frontend built in React, styled with Tailwind and handled email submissions with EmailJS.

-## Project status
-Built an MVP, contacted startups and gathered feedback from recruiters and possible users.
-Got a few startups to join but struggled to get high quality referals.
-The project is currently on hold.

 <strong>Try out Greet here:</strong> www.joingreet.com